WillieDH/DualRankMemoryControllerSystem/README.md

 ## RAM Controller Design

-The SDR Dual-Rank RAM Memory Controller is designed to manage memory operations.
+The SDR Dual-Rank RAM Controller is designed to manage memory operations.
 It utilizes a 19-bit command input (`command`) and operates on a positive clock edge (`clk`).
 The memory controller supports dual-rank configuration with each rank consisting of 4 memory banks, each bank having 128 locations of 8-bit data width.

 - **Inputs and Outputs:**
   - **RAM_TOP Module:**